-18. The projected under spend of £0.707m on Other Services and Contingencies relates to an over spend on the Pension Equalisation Account which is offset by the receipt of a one-off NNDR refund for the Civic Centre for which consideration will be given to transfer to reserves.
+20. The projected under spend of £1.107m on Other Services and Contingencies relates to an over spend on the Pension Equalisation Account which is offset by the receipt of a one-off NNDR refund for the Civic Centre for which consideration will be given to transfer to reserves.
+There is also an expectation that the Contingency funding will not be fully utilised.